-The FCA system may help to avoid or reduce the harm caused by front-end crashes.
-FCA provides a red flashing alert on the windscreen, and beeps or pulses the Safety Alert Seat when approaching a vehicle directly ahead too quickly.
-FCA also provides a visual alert if following another vehicle much too closely.
+If equipped, the FCA system may help to avoid or reduce the harm caused by front-end crashes.
+When approaching a vehicle ahead too quickly, FCA provides a red flashing alert on the windscreen and rapidly beeps or pulses the driver seat.
+FCA also lights an amber visual alert if following another vehicle much too closely.

 FCA detects vehicles within a distance of approximately 60 m (197 ft) and operates at speeds above 40 km/h (25 mph).
 If the vehicle has Adaptive Cruise Control (ACC), it can detect vehicles to distances of approximately 110 m (360 ft) and operates at all speeds.
-See Adaptive Cruise Control on page 9-34.
+See Adaptive Cruise Control on page 9-35.